Superman/Batman: Apocalypse: Cast

 Notably, Daly, Conroy, Eisenberg and Asner all reprise their respective roles of Superman, Batman, Wonder Woman, and Granny Goodness from the DC Animated Universe.

 Reception

 The World's Finest said that it was "not something I'll be coming back to any time soon," and specifically targeted Andre Braugher's performance of Darkseid as lacking in any presence.
 Batman-on-Film gave the film a D, the lowest grade they have given to a DC animated film.

 IGN gave the film a positive review with a score of 8 out of 10.
-The reviewer forgives the misleading title, recognising the story is all about "Supergirl of Krypton" and once you know what you're in for the story is not bad.
-Glau is praised for giving depth to what could have come across as a whiny beautiful teenager girl, and her story is a complete journey but unfortunately the other characters are not given much to do.
+The reviewer states the title is misleading as the film is all about "Supergirl of Krypton" but praised the story and Glau's performance for giving depth to the character.

 The film earned $6,370,838 from domestic DVD sales and $1,883,591 from domestic Blu-ray sales, bringing its total domestic home video earnings to $8,254,429.

-The Blu-ray presentation received an overall score of 8 out of 10 from IGN.